News We Recently Launched AD Migrator and AD Reporter.

 Three Main Phases of Exchange Server Migration Checklist

-Microsoft Exchange Server 2013 Migration is sub-divided into 3 main phases, which are given below:
+Microsoft Exchange Server 2013 Migration is sub-divided into 3 main phases, as follows:

 • First is Planning – This phase involves critical information needed for successful deployment.
 This includes Setup and deployment, Public Folders, Mailbox, Exchange Management-Shell, Mail Flow, and Client-Connectivity.